Authored by the expert who managed and guided the team behind the Japan Property Pack

 Everything you need to know before buying real estate is included in our Japan Property Pack

-We constantly update this blog post to reflect the latest regulations, tax rates, and market conditions in Japan.
+We constantly update this blog post to reflect the latest regulations, tax rates, and market conditions for foreigners buying property in Japan.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Japan.